Contracts

 There are 3 different types of guarantor agreement:

-Everything Limited - applicable when an Individual Tenancy Agreement is signed and this means that the guarantor is only responsible for outstanding rent and/ or cost of repairs to the property.
+This is applicable when an Individual Tenancy Agreement is signed and this means that the guarantor is only responsible for outstanding rent and/ or cost of repairs to the property.

 If you are an international student, you may be asked to pay the full rent for the year at the start of the tenancy if you cannot provide a UK-based guarantor.
 Look for the International Friendly Standard if you don’t have a UK-based guarantor.